 Below the Model and SPX chart on figure 1, I have the performance of the ratio of the two.
 I have noted extreme readings (green) as potential bargain buy (such as Brexit which was the last extreme reading in green), and extreme Red readings being bearish for the market.
-The ratio has been positive for the 1st day in a row.
+The ratio has been positive for the 8th day of the past 9 days in a row.

 This next chart shows the daily readings, not in cumulative mode as above.
 Here you can see which particular trading days are the strongest/weakest technically with the markets as portrayed by the model.
 Divergences also show up near market Tops/Bottoms.

-There is negative divergence in the Model vs. SPX between late April and mid October, as well 1 in September and 1 in October.
+There is negative divergence in the Model vs. SPX between late April and mid October, as well 1 in September and 3 since October.
+One was wiped out on 11/30.
+Almost a Technicals Thrust on 11/30 but it took more than 5 days to achieve so not quite fitting the definition.
+A strong negative divergence of the model from SPX is occurring in December.

 I have added a 5 day EMA to the Model (pink), and a new indicator called a Technicals Thrust.
 Similar to the Zweig Breadth Thrust, it looks for hard reversals.
 I have preliminary called a 0.50 gain within 5 days (with a peak above 0.35) a Technicals Thrust.
 5 have taken place during the past year (noted with orange circles at the top of the chart), all had gains, while 3 of them had a prolonged bullish run.